KDiggory/MERN/MERN-day2/Node/001-Intro/index.md

 When you need to exit node (because we wont use it to write all our code), press ctrl+c or type.exit

-You know you aren't in node anymore because the > is gone
+You know you aren't in node anymore because the > is gone.

+Using node, we can tell it to run JS files - like running a shell script in linux